-We want to give special recognition to our honorary founders of Music Movement
+We want to give special recognition to our honorary founders of Music Movement.

-Ken Caruso, Founder of Inland Valley Construction, has supported Music Movement from our inception over a decade ago.
-He was a beacon of a great human, friend, father & business man with enormous generosity and humility.
 We love you, we miss you, Ken but your legacy lives on.
 We will never forget all that you did for our charity and the ASD community.
 Your sweet daughter, Toni and your family continue to show up for us, now more than ever.
-Thank you Caruso family!

 10-05-1995 - 12-07-2020